 list, and are then added on whenever there is also a reference to attorneys-at-law.

+3.1.3a.
+A registered European lawyer is a lawyer registered in Register E of the Serbian Bar Association, under article 3 of the Lawyers’ Establishment directive (98/5/EC).
+All the provisions of this Code shall apply to registered European lawyers, unless otherwise stated.

 3.1.4.
 Joint legal practice shall be understood to mean any form of association, partnership, or any other joint work of attorneys-at-law regulated by the law and the contract;

 3.1.5.
 Client shall be understood to mean a person represented by an attorney-at-law;